-The term 'Home Equity Line of Credit (HELOC)' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Home Equity Line of Credit (HELOC)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A home equity line of credit is also known by its acronym HELOC.
 It represents a viable alternative to the more commonly used home equity loan.
 Whereas home equity loans provide lump sum amounts, Home Equity Lines of Credit provide cash as and when the borrower needs it.
 The downside to a HELOC is that a bank can decide to reduce the amount of available credit or cancel the line altogether without warning.
 This can happen before a borrower has utilized the funds.